 However, property owners in Austin (the sheep in the scenario above) once again were shafted on all 7 propositions put before voters this year; all of which passed, and all of which will raise property taxes.

 I have become a supporter of mandatory voting and mandatory service.
-I blame the people who delude themselves into thinking they are sovereign and don’t need other people to survive.
+I blame the people who delude themselves into thinking they are sovereign and don’t need other people to survive for the mess we are in today.
 Sociopathy appears to be running rampant on the internet.

 For some reason (and by some method I can’t even begin to fathom) this post was flagged by Blogger in the purely ritualistic (currently, but occasionally necessary) archive that I maintain at my old address on Blogspot.
 I have no idea why this innocuous set of observations about the general election for the 2006 midterms was deemed in violation of Blogger’s (clearly arbitrarily enforced) codes.
 Nor do I care.
 I simply deleted the original post in the interface and then duplicated it for the archive, giving it my now ubiquitous timestamp of 4:04 in the process.
 Time not found when it comes to dealing with persnickety algorithms with their panties constantly in a wad.
 The delete button is mine to arbitrarily wield and retract.
 Beware the delete button lest it come for you, algorithm!